adobe/pydc-control/README.md

 * All developed project services are started and logs are displayed for *only* these services

+The reason for the detached behavior for many of the containers is that they can run in the background and are often not changed.
+Additionally, this prevents logs from showing up for them in the console, which could cause extra noise when developing on only one or two projects.

 If the control script process is interrupted (via Ctrl+C for example), the developed project services are attempted to be stopped (and only these) so that they may be restarted again.
-All of these operations and choices are to ensure the smoothest experience with docker compose logs and interactions to focus mostly on your developed projects and not all of the other containers.
+All of these operations and choices are to ensure the smoothest experience with docker compose logs and interactions so that you can focus only on your developed projects.

 ### Perform VCS checkout, pull, status (git only)